 The Code of Federal Regulations encourages the AAA/ADRC to conduct activities and the outreach necessary to promote designated focal points and make them visible in their communities.
-Efforts should be directed towards older persons, adults with disabilities, and caregivers seeking information and/or services.
-The AAA/ADRC should raise the awareness of public officials and other agencies regarding the issues and needs of older persons and adults with disabilities.
-(45 CFR 1321.53(b)(1)(7) and (10))
+Efforts should be directed towards older persons, Medicare consumers seeking assistance with benefits or Medicare fraud, adults with disabilities, and caregivers seeking information and/or services.
+The AAA/ADRC should raise the awareness of public officials and other agencies regarding the issues and needs of older persons and adults with disabilities (45 CFR 1321.53(b)(1)(7) and (10)).